dhutapratama/docs/localization.md

 <a name="using-short-keys"></a>
 ### Using Short Keys

 Typically, translation strings are stored in files within the `lang` directory.
 Within this directory, there should be a subdirectory for each language supported by your application.
-This is the approach Laravel uses to manage translation strings for built-in Laravel features such as validation error messages:
+This is the approach Lets uses to manage translation strings for built-in Lets features such as validation error messages:

     /lang
         /en